Refrigerated Units Heat Protection for Trucking – Reefers and Pantechs

 Industrial Coatings Alliance Group Inc. is an international consultant, distributor, application and maintenance company of roof coatings and roofing systems.
 Headquartered in Roswell, GA, ICAG is a charter member of the EPA’s Energy Star Roof Coatings Program and is a leader in researching and implementing energy conservation roofing programs for various prominent business owners.
 With more than 5 million square feet of roofing surface coated, as well as more than 30,000 over-the-road trucking trailers, ICAG is recognized as a leader in roofing solutions.

-While most roofing systems are merely a means of keeping the weather out, ICAG’s coating and roofing systems will provide superior heat protection qualities, structural protection and aesthetics that will significantly lower utility cost, provide maintenance savings and enhance the aesthetics of the facilities and/or vehicle.
-Our research indicates that energy savings alone provide an extremely favourable payback period making the application a viable financial option.
+While most roofing systems are merely a means of keeping the weather out, ICAG’s coating and roofing systems will provide superior heat protection qualities, structural protection and aesthetics that will significantly lower utility cost, provide maintenance reduction and enhance the aesthetics of the facilities and/or vehicle.
+Our research indicates that energy reduction alone provide an extremely favourable payback period making the application a viable financial option.

 Industrial Coatings Alliance Group has recently tested its proprietary ceramic coating with one of the nations largest private refrigerated carriers.
 ICAG is pleased to announce that Super Therm®, its proprietary coating, when applied to the top of a refrigerated trailer, can reduce the units fuel consumption approximately 30% versus a multi-temp refrigerated unit with traditional aluminum roofs.